Managing Cisco Broadband Access Center

 •The Cisco BAC process watchdog server attempts to restart it and the first restart fails.

-•The Cisco BAC process watchdog server waits for 2 seconds, and attempts to restart it and the second restart fails.
+•The Cisco BAC process watchdog server waits 2 seconds and attempts to restart the process and the second restart fails.

-•The Cisco BAC process watchdog server waits for 4 seconds, and attempts to restart it and the third restart succeeds.
+•The Cisco BAC process watchdog server waits 4 seconds and attempts to restart the process and the third restart fails.

 Using Cisco BAC Process Watchdog from the Command Line